The mighty George Bonnor: the biggest hitter in Australian cricket

 He had begun playing club cricket in Sydney in the late 1870s and went on to represent both Victoria and NSW at the state level.

 Bonnor’s international debut came in England in 1880, and his selection may have had just as much to do with showmanship as his cricketing prowess.
-His size, handsome features, athleticism and big-hitting ability made him a popular figure with the English cricketing public and earned him nicknames such as ‘The Colonial Hercules’ and ‘Bonner the Basher’.
+His size, handsome features, athleticism and big-hitting ability made him a popular figure with the English cricketing public and earned him nicknames such as ‘The Colonial Hercules’ and ‘Bonnor the Basher’.

 “The mighty Bonnor, immensely tall, with golden hair and beard… this superb figure, like a god from another planet,” recalled the essayist and playwright E.V.
 Lucas in 1925.